Spring Garden Revival

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Bridgewater

-All structural tree work in Bridgewater must comply with ANSI A300 pruning standards and be performed by an ISA Certified Arborist.
-Proper techniques include the three-cut method for branches >2 inches in diameter, and topping, flush cuts, lion's tailing, and over-thinning are strictly prohibited.
-Tree health assessments evaluate structural integrity, hazard risks (such as dead branches or co-dominant stems), and signs of disease or pests.
-Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, while maples and elms also require dormant season work to minimize disease risk.
-Flowering trees like magnolia and crabapple are pruned post-bloom, and evergreens are best pruned in late winter or early spring.
-Certification and ongoing education are mandatory for arborists, with additional credentials for tree risk assessment and municipal work.
-For complex diagnoses, consult UMass Extension.
+All structural tree work in Bridgewater must be performed by an ISA Certified Arborist, following ANSI A300 standards.
+This includes the three-cut method for branches >2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
+Tree health assessments evaluate structural integrity, hazard risks (dead branches, co-dominant stems, decay), and pest or disease presence, often in consultation with UMass Extension.
+Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy, and flowering trees after bloom.
+Certification and ongoing education are required for arborists, with additional credentials for tree risk assessment and municipal work.

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas